nmwsharp/geometry-central/docs/docs/surface/algorithms/embedding.md

 Note that the Geometry Central implementation of this algorithm is based in part on the [Java reference implementation](https://gitlab.discretization.de/sechel/f1software/-/tree/master/src/alexandrov) by Stefan Sechelmann.
 However, our implementation makes some significant modifications not advocated by the original authors.
 Users interested in making comparisons (e.g., for academic research papers) are advised to consult the reference implementation.

+!!! warning "convergence"

+    Although the convex embedding algorithm is guaranteed to work in exact arithmetic, it can still fail to converge due to floating point error (e.g., when triangulations have near-degenerate elements, or are slightly non-convex due to truncation error in the input data).
+In this case, it can sometimes help to loosen the tolerances and/or increase the number of iterations in the [embedder options](#options).
+Additional diagnostic information is provided by setting `EmbedConvexOptions::verbose = true`.

 ### Basic Usage

 The easiest way to compute an embedding is through "one shot" wrapper functions that take some description of the intrinsic metric as input, and produce an embedded mesh as output.